 We consider that this amendment to the Bill at stage 2 is unnecessary and question whether in practice it would provide greater protection of National Scenic Areas (NSAs).
 It is not clear as to whether there is evidence to suggest that NSAs are under threat.
-They are afforded significant legislative protection under existing arrangements including mandatory consultation with Scottish Natural Heritage and a clear trigger for Scottish Ministerial call-in should the advice of Scottish Natural Heritage not be accepted.
+They are afforded significant legislative protection under existing arrangements including a mandatory requirement to consult with Scottish Natural Heritage before issuing a direction in relation to a National Scenic Area20.
+Current provisions also provide, in a number of circumstances, a trigger for Scottish Ministerial notification and call-in should the advice of Scottish Natural Heritage not be accepted21.